shane-kercheval/prompts/development/implementation-guide.md

 ---
 name: implementation-guide
-description: Create a detailed implementation plan for an AI coding agent based on a discussion.
+description: Create a detailed implementation plan for an AI coding agent based on current discussion.
 category: development
 arguments: []
 tags:
-  - implementation
   - planning
-  - architecture
 ---
 Create a detailed implementation plan for an AI coding agent based on our discussion.
 Structure the plan as follows:

-**Plan Requirements:**
+## Plan Requirements

 - Break work into logical milestones, each covering a single component/module
 - Each milestone should include: implementation, tests, and documentation updates
 - Agent should complete one milestone fully before moving to the next